This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Delirium is a temporary state of confusion and change in consciousness.
+Acute delirium is temporary confusion and change in consciousness.
 Consciousness is how alert and aware of your surroundings you are.
-With acute delirium, you have trouble remembering things, listening, or doing things you usually do.
-Acute delirium may be caused by an illness, an injury, medicines, or alcohol and drug use.
+You may have trouble remembering, listening, or doing things you usually do.
+Acute delirium may be caused by an illness, injury, surgery, medicine, or alcohol or drug use.

-- Talk to counselors: Caregivers will work with you to help you feel calm and talk about your thoughts and feelings.
+- Talk to counselors.
+Healthcare providers will work with you to help you feel calm and talk about your thoughts and feelings.
 They will help you remember where you are.
 They will work to keep you and those around you safe.

-- Talk to family and friends: Talk to those around you when you feel lonely or sad.
-Delirium can make you confused and forgetful.
+- Talk to family and friends.
+Talk to those around you when you feel lonely or sad.
 Ask for help when you forget the time, place, or names of people around you.

 Ask for help if you have a drug or alcohol problem.
 You may need several appointments to see if your treatment is working.
 Write down your questions so you remember to ask them during your visits.